FAQ

 What is the Threat Hunting platform?
 How can the participants get access to it?

 The Threat Hunting platform contains free Kibana and Elasticsearch products pre-installed in the virtual machine image.
-Each Blue Team will receive this image in advance.
+Each blue team will receive this image in advance.

 The participants will need to import the image to their preferred desktop virtualisation software (VMware Workstation, VMware Fusion, Oracle VM VirtualBox) and use it to create a virtual machine.
 This virtual machine will contain a password-protected archive with EDR and network sensor data.
 The password to the archive will be unlocked in the private account at the start of the second scenario.
 After unpacking, import the archive to Elasticsearch according to the instructions.